IMSI/Argonne workshop for undergraduates

-- BRING MATH will expose students and faculty to research in the mathematical sciences at Argonne, and to help them understand its real world applications.
+- BRING MATH will expose students and faculty to research in the mathematical sciences at Argonne, and help them understand its real-world applications.

 - It is intended to increase students’ interest in the mathematical sciences and broaden their access to opportunities to pursue that interest.